eagronin/university-towns-analyze/README.md

 # Analysis

 ## Overview
-This section tests the hypothesis whether university towns have their mean housing prices less effected by recessions.
-This is done by running a t-test to compare the ratio of the mean price of houses in university towns in the quarter of the recession bottom compared to the quarter before the recession starts. (price_ratio=recession_bottom/quarter_before_recession).
+This section tests a hypothesis whether university towns have their housing prices less effected by recessions, using a t-test.
+The test compares the ratio of the mean housing price in the quarter of the recession bottom to the quarter before the recession starts between university and non-university towns. (price_ratio = recession_bottom / quarter_before_recession).

-The previous step, which describes data cleaning and processing, is described [here](https://eagronin.github.io/university-towns-prepare/).
+Data cleaning and processing are described in the [previous section](https://eagronin.github.io/university-towns-prepare/).

+The results are reported in the [next section](https://eagronin.github.io/university-towns-report/).

 ## Finding Recession Start, End and Bottom

-In order to test the hypothesis whether university towns have their mean housing prices less effected by recessions, we first need to define what we mean by recession.
+In order to test the hypothesis whether university towns have their housing prices less effected by recessions, we first need to define what we mean by recession.

 A recession is defined as starting with two consecutive quarters of GDP decline, and ending with two consecutive quarters of GDP growth.

 A recession bottom is the quarter within a recession which had the lowest GDP.

 We then proceed by finding the recession start, recession end and recession bottom in the data.
-We will use these figures in
+We will use these figures for calculating the ratios of the mean housing prices discussed above.

-This function returns the year and quarter of the recession start time as a string value in a format such as 2005Q3:
+The following function returns the year and quarter of the recession start time as a string value in a format such as 2005Q3:

 ```python
 def get_recession_start():